SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 ## Generic Integration

-> You can use this library in any React application provided you bring your own QueryCleint and QueryClientProvider.
+> You can use this library in any React application provided you bring your own QueryClient and QueryClientProvider.
 Below is a sample integration:

 ```
 import {QueryClient, QueryClientConfig, QueryClientProvider} from '@tanstack/react-query'